jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.5.8 (2023/01/31) =
+* Add: WooCommerce fields generator for products.
+* Update: More modularity to increase UI tidyness and website's performance.
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.5.7 (2023/01/30) =
 * Update: The chatbot icon is now refered as "icon" (instead of "avatar" previously, which was confusing).
 We have an icon and an icon_position parameters for the chatbot.
 * Fix: Crash while adding rows to the dataset.
 * Add: Placeholders for the user name in the chatbot.
 * Add: URL support for avatars for the user and/or the AI.
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.5.4 (2023/01/29) =
 * Add: Avatar position (avatar_position) can be set to "bottom-right", "top-left", etc.